-- 1. Go to the Re-platform tab on the Migrations page. - 2.
-Click on the scan to view the details.

-3. All of the packages and non-native files are listed under the Packages tab.
+- 1. Go to the Migration tab and click My Scans. - 2.
+Click on the scan.
+All of the packages and non-native files will be listed.

-- 4. You can also filter the packages that have been modified (UForge AppCenter compares the packages scanned with its repo) by checking Only show the packages with changes. - 5.
-To view the details of a package, click on the package name and then the arrow.
+- 3. You can also filter the packages that have been modified (UForge AppCenter compares the packages scanned with its repo) by checking Only show the packages with changes. - 4.
+To view the more details of a package, click on the package name and then the arrow.